shadowsocks/libQtShadowsocks/README.md

 It is written in C++ using Qt5 frameworks.
 Therefore, the major purpose of this project is to provide a developer-friendly shadowsocks library, mainly for Qt applications, i.e. [shadowsocks-qt5] (https://github.com/librehat/shadowsocks-qt5/).

 The `client` utilises this library.
-You can check the code to see how to use `libQtShadowsocks` in your project. `client` can also be used as a local Shadowsocks client.
+You can check the code to see how to use `libQtShadowsocks` in your project. `client` can also be used as both Shadowsocks local client and Shadowsocks server.

 TODO
 ----

-- Support use as server (server-side shadowsocks) (v1.0)
+- ~~Support use as server (server-side shadowsocks) (v1.0)~~
 - Stabilise ABI and code structure (v1.0)
 - ~~Get rid of QCA.
 Use `Botan` directly (v1.0)~~
 - ~~Support RC4-MD5 method (v1.x)~~